rkuma183/wilsonmar.github.io/_posts/2013-06-12-bash-windows.md

    During Beta period, this message appears:

-   <pre>-- Beat feature --
+   <pre>-- Beta feature --
-   https://aka.ms/uowterms
+   This will install Ubuntu on Windows, distributed by Canonical and licensed under its terms available here: https://aka.ms/uowterms
    </pre>

-0. Type y to continue.
+0. Type y and press Enter to continue.
 The response:

    <pre>Downloading from the Windows Store...
 100%
    Extracting filesystem, this will take a few minutes...
    Installation successful~
    Please enter a UNIX user name: _
    </pre>

+   QUESTION: What is downloaded and can it be deleted?

    The image downloaded is a Ubuntu user-mode image.